NiclO1337/pp2-playtime/README.md

 RPS Battle Arena is a gaming website to help people relax and enjoy themselves.

-It is important take breaks and have fun, this is a perfect entertaining pastime.
+It is important to take breaks and have fun, this is a perfect entertaining pastime.

 ### User stories

 #### Website goals
-- Help people have nice relaxing time enjoying a game
+- Help people have a nice relaxing time enjoying a game
 - Let people know how to play the game and use the features
 - Get to know the fun character, Arnold

 #### User goals
 - Enjoy a fun game
 - Learn how to play the game
-- Know what the current score is of the game
+- Know what the current score of the game is
 - Know who won the current round
 - Know who has won the game
-- Play again when game is over
+- Play again when the game is over
 - Intuitive and clear navigation of the page